-- 1. Student learning data are available for review by the administrator and the state has assigned the school a School Performance Index (SPI) rating7. - 2.
+- 1. Student learning data are available for review by the administrator. - 2.
 Stakeholder survey data are available for review by the administrator. - 3.
 The superintendent has communicated his/her student learning priorities for the year. - 4.
 The administrator has developed a school improvement plan that includes student learning goals. - 5.
-The evaluator has provided the administrator with this document in order to orient her/him to the evaluation process.
+The evaluator has provided the administrator with this document in order to orient her/ him to the evaluation process.